DunnyOfPenwick/Retro-Frame/README.md

 ```

-### Structure of Overlay Panel Content
+### Structure of Overlay Panel Content (current as of v1.0.3)
 - OverlayPanel (default BackgroundTexture is 'Frame')
     - MainPanel
         - LeftPanel
             - CharacterPanel (default BackgroundTexture is 'HeadFrame')
                 - HeadPanel (BackgroundTexture gets periodically refreshed from the standard big HUD character panel when needed)
-                   - (Untagged headShadePanel, to be used by future mod)
+                   - HeadShadePanel (to be used by future mod)
-                       - (Untagged headTintPanel, normally transparent, can flash colors to indicate character status)
+                       - HeadTintPanel (normally transparent, can flash colors to indicate character status)
                 - NameLabel
             - InventoryButtonPanel
             - InteractionModeButtonPanel